imapp-pl/gas-cost-estimator/docs/report_stage_v_bls.md

 >`k` is a number of pairs

 There are two measurements courses: the marginal and the arguments.
 The marginal programs assume the argument `k=2` so the reference gas cost is 102300.
 The arguments course investigates the dependence on `k` only.
 Note that the gas cost formula consists of the constant cost and the argument cost.
-Finally, the marginal and arguments results are compared.
+Finally, the results of marginal and arguments courses are compared.

 In all cases of the argument course a strong regression is obtained with a low relative standard deviation.
 That means that the estimated computational times of the constant and argument components are very reliable.
 Below is an example of analysed results with a strong regression line, see the arguments reports for further details.